Save emails to your Account Activities

 - Then choose ‘Forward your emails to the following email accounts’, and enter in your mailsync email address from above, for example firstname.lastname@example.org, into the box.
 Ensure you select the tick box ‘Keep a copy of forwarded messages in your Outlook.com inbox.
 Choose ‘Save’

-- An email is then sent to your new gmail account to verify permission.
+- An email is then sent to your account to verify permission.
 Login to your new CRM email account and click the link in the email to confirm the request

 - You need to do that for all email addresses that you use within ‘Manage Users’ in Really Simple Systems that you would like to track customer activity with.
 The CRM mailbox is checked every few minutes, and if it cannot match emails with contacts in your system, it will delete those emails